pppontusw/Google-Apps-Delegate-Admin/README.md

 1. Generate and put your own client_secrets.json in this folder
 2. Install dependencies

+You can also install it using my [ansible role](https://github.com/pppontusw/ansible-Google-Apps-Delegate-Admin)

 ```
 pip install flask flask-wtf xmltodict httplib2 oauth2client
 ```